nterl0k/MITRE_SN_Tags/README.md

 - Associates each Technique per Tactic as a Tag under these "Tag Groups".
   - Techniques named similarly i.e [T1078] - Valid Accounts
 - Rerunning the script will update any existing Tactic/Techniques built by the script with the latest info from MITRE json.

+## Requirements
+- This requires Security Incident Operations/Security Incident Response installed in your Service-Now instance.

 ## Installation/Config
   Script needs minor changes for your Service-Now instance